Keep Your AS/400

 You have to buy expensive software to run internet applications.

 were written WITHOUT ANY EXTRA SOFTWARE.
-My iSeries also can automatically zip

-data files and EMAIL them.
 It also automatically downloads and uploads data

 using the internet file transfer protocol (FTP).
-All this without extra software.

 AS/400's are expensive.